What is sterilisation?

 How much does tubal ligation cost?

 There is no charge in public hospitals; however, there is a waiting list.
 Private hospitals charge a fee for hospital stay, surgery and anaesthetic.
-Most health funds cover these fees, but there may be a gap to pay.

 Can sterilisation be reversed?